kapawlak/temp_lab_host/Courses/345/3L/xabsent-lab2.md

 ::::::Activity
 In class, your TA led a discussion about the interpretation of $t'$ and how you might go about making some claims based on the value of $t'$.
 Instead, we will replicate some of that discussion here with a few illustrative examples.
 You are also encouraged to read the reference material for further details of the statistics.

 First, we will look at some histograms.
 A histogram is a graph which shows how often certain values were measured in repeated trials within an experiment.
-After conducting many trials, the histogram plot displays how many of the measured values fell within some range, called a bin.
+After conducting many trials, the histogram displays how many of the measured values fell within some range, called a bin.
 By looking at all the bins the data fell into, you can visualize the relative probabilities of a measurement.

 In [](#Figure-repeat_exp)(a), we have two histograms with data from two experiments A and B. In this particular example, the experiments measure a time in seconds.
 In this case, experiments A and B were performed under identical circumstances (that is, the same experiment was repeated).
 The differences in the histograms reflect the random error associated with any experiment.
 In [](#Figure-repeat_exp)(b), we have highlighted the means for Experiments A and B as well and shading representing the standard error of each mean.
 As you can see, the means are similar and the bounds of the error are largely overlapping.